-Susan Purdum, CTL, is senior instructor of supply chain management, and faculty affiliate with the Center for Supply Chain Research (CSCR).
+Susan B. Purdum, CTL, is a senior instructor of supply chain management and a faculty affiliate with the Center for Supply Chain Research (CSCR).
 After an extensive industry career in engineering, manufacturing, logistics, and consulting, she joined CSCR to lead research efforts in supply chain and design course content for executive education.
 She now teaches and specializes in strategic procurement, supplier development, and supply chain strategy and transformation.

 Dr. Kusumal Ruamsook is an instructor of supply chain and information systems and a research associate of the Center for Supply Chain Research at Penn State.
 Her research interests are in global sourcing, international logistics and supply chain management, supply chain and logistics technologies, and alternative energy supply chain management.
 Dr. Ruamsook's work has been published in academic journals, managerial journals, and other publications.